Jbudnick/World_Renewable_Electricity/README.md

 ![Image](images/EU.png)

-The top European countries seem to show an upwards trend.
+The European countries seem to show an upwards trend.
 The P value is smaller than any of the groups, but is still too high to reject the null hypothesis.
 P-value = 0.25

 ![Image](images/EUasia.png)